• •

 Hook Size

-Just like any project, you want to start off making sure you’re using the right hook for your yarn.
+Just like any project, you want to start off by making sure you’re using the right hook for your yarn.
 For amigurumi, typically, you want to use a smaller hook size than is on the yarn label.
-This is because you want a denser fabric so that when you stuff, you aren’t left with holes showing the stuffing.
+You want a denser fabric so that when you stuff your creature you don’t see stuffing poking through.

 Stitch Markers

-Stitch markers are great for a lot of projects but are vital for crochet amigurumi since typically (unless instructed otherwise in the pattern) you’re working in continuous rounds.
-Being off in your count in amigurumi can have really detrimental effects and often leave you frustrated and ripping out your work.
-Stitch markers will really alleviate the constant need to count each stitch.
+Stitch markers are great for a lot of projects but are vital for crochet amigurumi.
+Typically you’re working in continuous rounds and you need to know where the rounds begin.
+Being off in your count in amigurumi is frustrating and often leaves you frustrated and ripping out your work.
+Stitch markers alleviate the need to count each stitch.

 Magic Ring